INCLUDING INFORMATION ON MQA

 Historically, most decisions related to mass-marketed recordings were based on consumer convenience and higher profits, rather than technical advantages and higher fidelity.

-R-2R ladder DAC chips, and the circuitry that supports them, cost significantly more to manufacture and are significantly larger in size than DSD or Bit Stream technology.
+Native PCM R-2R ladder DAC chips, and the circuitry that supports them, cost significantly more to manufacture and are significantly larger in size than native DSD single-bit DAC chips.
+This is one of the major reasons that single-bit DAC chips are more commonly used today.

-DSD64, or SACD, has higher resolution than a 16-bit 44.1KHz Red Book CD, roughly the same resolution as 24-bit 96KHz PCM recording, and not as much resolution as a 24-bit 192KHz PCM recording
+DSD64 SACD has roughly 33 times the resolution of a 16-bit 44.1KHz Red Book CD, roughly the same resolution as 24-bit 96KHz PCM recording, and less than half the resolution of a 24-bit 192KHz PCM recording.

 The DSD64 tracks on a hybrid SACDs have roughly 33 times the resolution of the 16-bit 44.1KHz PCM tracks.
 This was done purposely so that they could sell more SACD players by fooling potential customers into believing that they were making a fair comparison when they played music from the same disk.

-DSD has significantly higher quantization noise than PCM, and the noise is much closer to audible frequencies, requiring significantly more sophisticated digital filters, as well as noise-shaping and upsampling algorithms, that can result in distortion of the analog signal.
+DSD has significantly higher quantization noise than PCM, and the noise is much closer to audible frequencies, requiring significantly more sophisticated digital filters, as well as noise-shaping and upsampling algorithms.
+The algorithms native DSD DACs use often result in an overly smoothed over sound without the same immediacy, articulation, and harmonic coherency R-2R ladder DACs are known for.

-I believe that the quality of the recording plays a far more significant role than the format or resolution it is distributed in.
-Too bad most of the big recording houses don’t agree with me.
-To increase profits, recording studio executives insisted that errors be edited out in postproduction, significantly compromising the quality of the original master tapes.
-In my opinion, this was the end of the golden age of recording.
+The quality of the recording plays a far more significant role than the format or resolution it is distributed in.
+To increase profits, modern recording studio executives insisted that errors be edited out in post-production, significantly compromising the quality of the original master tapes.

-In contrast, some of my favorite digital recordings were digitally mastered from 1950s analog recordings made on tube-based reel-to-reels.
-When you hear the organic character and coherent in-the-room harmonics, it is clear why so many audiophiles prize these recordings.
+In contrast, some of my favorite digital recordings were digitally mastered from 1950s analog recordings.
+They don't have as low background noise as modern DDD recordings, but these "Golden Age" recordings were often done in one take with a minimum of post-production editing.
+This old-school recording method yields organic character and coherent in-the-room harmonics that can not be duplicated any other way.
+It is clear why so many audiophiles prize these recordings.

-I also believe that the simpler the signal path and the lower the power supply noise, the better the digital-to-analog conversion.
-Hence my decades of obsession with R-2R nonoversampling conversion and ultralow-noise power supplies, as are used in the Mystique DAC.
+The simpler the signal path and the lower the power supply noise, the better the digital-to-analog conversion.
+Hence our decades of obsession with R-2R non-oversampling DACs and ultralow-noise power supplies, as are used in our Mystique DAC.

 Hear It for Yourself: